Are Electric Scooters Catching Fire? [And How To Prevent It?]

 What causes thermal runaway?

-There are several causes of thermal runaway.
-However, one study shows that one of the most common causes of this phenomenon is a li-ion battery’s internal short circuit.
+However, one study shows that one of the most common causes of this phenomenon is a lithium battery’s internal short circuit.

 Other common causes of thermal runaway include: